Tanish6738/Kai-Api-v0/README.md

 ---

-**⚠️ Disclaimer**: KeySentry is a security tool designed to help identify potential vulnerabilities.
+**⚠️ Disclaimer**: Kai-API is a security tool designed to help identify potential vulnerabilities.
 Always validate findings and follow security best practices.
 This tool should be used as part of a comprehensive security strategy, not as the sole security measure.